Skip to Content

 }

-// pauses until user answers
+// pauses until user responds

-@Transition({ from: 'asking', to: 'answered', wait: true })
+@Transition({ from: 'waiting', to: 'end', wait: true })

-async userAnswered(payload) {
+async userAnswered(state, payload) {

 }